Linux OS for Medical devices

 One more problem that you might face is that Linux cannot be called a user-friendly operating system for its developers.
 That is why you should be ready to allow for a certain learning curve for the implementation of the Linux solution.

-With its ever-growing popularity and undeniable advantages, Linux has already found its place in the world of healthcare.
+With its ever-growing popularity and undeniable advantages, Linux has already found its place in the healthcare industry and nowadays devices that use Linux become more and more popular all around the world.

 As an open-source and feature-rich OS, it opens up great opportunities for highly-customized cost-saving solutions.
 With its advanced security and reliability, it can run on mission-critical medical equipment and work with sensitive patient data.